PlayboyPrime/ModalMod/Explanations.md

 Label: This will be the Label for the TextInputComponent.

-Style: short or long. short is a one-line input box. long has 3 lines and more space to write.
+Style: short or long. short is a one-line input. long has 3 lines and more space to write.

 MinLength: 0 to 4000. this will be the amount of characters the user has to write in this input before it can be submited.